-If you wish to make changes to your building consent this may be done by way of a minor variation or an amendment.
-An approved variation or amendment must be obtained before the work is carried out.
+If you wish to make changes to your building consent, you can apply for a minor variation or an amendment.
+A minor variation or amendment must be granted before the building work is carried out.

 Some examples of amendments include, but are not limited to:

-We recommend that you submit your amendment application online, to avoid delays and scanning fees.
-Alternatively, you can also submit your application at the Civic Building, 53 Hereford St, Christchurch.
+We recommend that you submit your amendment application via onlineservices.ccc.govt.nz(external link) to avoid delays and scanning fees.
+Alternatively, you can also submit your application at the Civic Building(external link), 53 Hereford St, Christchurch.

-An application for amendment is processed in the same way as an original consent application.
+An application for amendment is processed in the same way as an original building consent application.
 The Council is required to process the amendment application within 20 working days, and charges for processing at the same hourly rates.
-Unless the changes are extensive, however, amended consents can usually be processed quickly.
+However, unless the changes are extensive, an application for an amendment to a building consent can usually be processed more quickly.

 A lodgement fee is charged for an application for amendment of a building consent.
 Refer to the Building Consents Fee Schedule.
 You may also incur charges based on the additional time required to review and process the amended consent, or for additional inspections.

 There is currently no charge for minor variations, however from the 1st of July 2018 there will be a fixed fee.